 Right Place: DR programs exist in areas where additional distribution capacity is needed and can be relied upon for local T&D equipment loading relief (e.g., can be dispatched just in the local area, not only system-wide, and are located in areas where load growth would result in a need for additional delivery infrastructure but for DR).

 Right Certainty: There is sufficient certainty that DR, either as a stand-alone resource or in combination with other resources, can provide the long-term demand reductions to defer upgrade costs.
-For example, there must be a sufficient number of customer and the appropriate types of DR to provide a reasonable level of certainty that needed demand reductions can be provided.
+For example, there must be a sufficient number of customers and the appropriate types of DR to provide a reasonable level of certainty that needed demand reductions can be provided.

 Right Availability: DR will be available when needed.
 This is a similar calculation as for the A factor, although specific to T&D needs.
 It should take into account that for DR to be able to avoid sub-transmission and distribution investment, it must be possible to call the program to reduce circuit loading when it may occur, which may or may not be at times when the system is experiencing a generation peak event.

 The default value of the D factor will be 0%.
 In other words, it will be assumed that a given DR program does not avoid or defer any transmission or distribution upgrades unless LSEs can show otherwise, at both the sub-transmission and distribution levels.
-LSEs must provide in their workpapers an explanation of how each of the four above criteria apply to each DR program.
+LSEs must provide, in their workpapers, an explanation of how each of the four above criteria apply to each DR program.

 The accompanying IOU workpaper explanations should document the reasoning and evidence for quantifying the above criteria.
 The following list represents example information needed to verify the D factor calculation: